chef/chef-web-docs/content/saas/sso.md

         So it should look like this urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress

-Azure AD lets you choose the NameID field and also apply transformations to it.
+Azure AD lets you choose the NameID field and apply transformations to it.
 The SAML configuration setting of the selected value in “Choose name identifier format” in Azure AD must match the name_id_policy_format configuration in Chef Automate.

 These values are accepted for name_id_policy_format: